 Smoking is prohibited in the facilities of Memphis Theological Seminary.
-For those who wish to smoke outside, we ask that you avoid blocking main entrances.
+For those who wish to smoke outside, there is designated area on the east side of the Student Center known as Brown Shannon building.
+Smoking must be done 25 feet from any entrance to seminary doors.